Guide to Radiocarbon Sampling

 Field – Lab – Museum

-The advice and recommendations that follow are not meant to say that if you fail to do one thing correctly you’ve ruined your 14 C sample irrevocably.
+The advice and recommendations that follow are suggested best practices.
 The more you apply these ideas the greater the confidence you will have in your results.
-Whenever you have the opportunity to improve the quality of your sample—even incrementally—do it.
+Whenever you have the opportunity to improve the quality of your sample – even incrementally – do it.
 Do your best given your experience, your budget, the conditions, and the tools at hand.
+Do not allow the perfect to become the enemy of the good.

 Defining the Context

 Target abrupt changes in stratigraphy or lithology, which indicate changes in external conditions.
-Sample directly above and below such breaks, to determine whether the break also represents a hiatus of deposition.
+Sample directly above and below such breaks to determine whether the break also represents a hiatus of deposition.
 Sample all discrete features.
-Take more samples than you expect/can afford to analyze.
+Take more samples than you expect or can afford to analyze.

 Sample Selection

-• Single year growth: seeds; grains; nutshells; pinecones; inflorescences; leaves; twigs; grasses; outer wood; outer lip of mollusk shells
+• Single year growth: seeds; grains; nutshells; antlers; pinecones; inflorescences; leaves; twigs; grasses; outer wood; outer lip of mollusk shells; insects.

-• <10 years: most animal bone collagen (incl. brief lifespan and collagen turnover); smaller branches; certain mollusks.
+• <10 years: most animal bone (incl. brief lifespan and collagen turnover), smaller branches; certain mollusks.

 • 10+ years: inner wood of trees; collagen in dentine and the petrous portion of the temporal; bulk soil organics.